James Oglethorpe: Slavery

-In what was known as the Georgia Experiment, Georgia initially banned black slavery in the colony.
+In what was known as the Georgia Experiment, Georgia initially banned Black slavery in the colony.
 (Note: The enslavement of Native Americans was "common and permitted", according to Thomas Hart Wilkins.)
-Oglethorpe opposed slavery because he felt that it prevented Georgia from serving as an effective buffer, because he felt slaves would work with the Spaniards to gain their freedom.
+Oglethorpe opposed slavery because he felt that it prevented Georgia from serving as an effective buffer, because he felt slaves would work with the Spanish to gain their freedom.
 Further, Georgia was not intended to develop an economy based on rice like the Carolinas and its economy was intended to be based on silk and wine, which made large-scale slavery unnecessary.
 He also felt that slavery would have a negative effect on "the manners and morality of Georgia's white inhabitants".
 After the urging of Oglethorpe and other trustees, slavery was banned by the House of Commons in 1735.

-Oglethorpe was heavily criticized by many for supporting the ban in the late 1730s, and after his return to England the trustees requested that the ban be ended in 1750.
+Oglethorpe was heavily criticised by many for supporting the ban in the late 1730s, and after his return to England the trustees requested that the ban be ended in 1750.
 It has been suggested, first by William Stephens in his diary, that Oglethorpe held slaves on his land in South Carolina while slavery was banned in Georgia, but Wilkins writes that the veracity of the claim is "uncertain"—there is no direct evidence supporting it—and he concludes that "the probability appears low that [...]
 Oglethorpe owned slaves."

 Biographer Michael Thurmond, himself of African descent, argues controversially in James Oglethorpe, Father Of Georgia — A Founder’s Journey From Slave Trader to Abolitionist (2024), that Oglethorpe's relationship with slavery was complex and evolved over time.
 Originally a board member of the Royal African Company, he became disillusioned with the institution after visiting America where he was repelled by its cruelty.
 Thurmond states that there is evidence in the form of correspondence and other records of his growing hostility to slavery.
 As early as 1739 Oglethorpe asserted that the introduction of slavery into Georgia would “occasion the misery of thousands in Africa.”
 He assisted two former slaves who traveled to England to raise awareness about the evils of the institution.
 Later in life he became associated with Granville Sharp and Hannah More, two of the early founders of the abolitionist movement in Great Britain.